oracle/python-oracledb/doc/src/user_guide/globalization.rst

 .. note::

-    All NLS environment variables are ignored by the python-oracledb Thin mode.
+    All NLS environment variables are ignored by python-oracledb Thin mode.
     Also the ``ORA_TZFILE`` variable is ignored.

 .. note::